Changde Hunan, China Travel Guide

 China has various visa types, each for a specific intention of travel.
 For most tourists, the L (Tourist) Visa is the appropriate choice.

-Travelers should update routine vaccinations.
+Travelers ought to update routine vaccinations.
 Consult a travel health clinic 4-6 ahead of your trip for tailored medical advice.

 Changde generally delivers good value compared to major Chinese metropolitan areas, but your daily expenses will vary with your travel style.

 China mostly operates as a cashto a lesser extentciety.
 Mobile payment apps, WeChat Pay (微信支付) and Alipay (支付宝), dominate transactions.
 Cash sees less use, and some smaller vendors might lack change.
-Setting up one of these mobile apps with your international credit card is highly advisable.
+Setting up one of these apps for your phone with your international credit card is highly advisable.

 A bed in a shared room or basic guesthouse (¥80-¥150).
 Street food (¥50-¥100).
 Public buses (¥10-¥30).
 Free or low-cost attractions (¥0-¥50).